 Thomas J. Russo-USA TODAY Sports.
 Pictured: Buffalo Bills quarterback Derek Anderson

 - Using The Action Network's NFL Power Ratings, we look at the teams the public are overrating and underrating in Week 8.

 - Comparing our Power Ratings to current point spreads reveals the biggest differences in the perception of the betting market to real value.

 The Los Angeles Rams are the best team in football.
-LA leads the NFL in point differential (+107), is the betting favorite to win the Super Bowl (+305 at 5Dimes) and the No. 1 team in The Action Network’s NFL Power Rankings.
+LA leads the NFL in point differential (+107), is the betting favorite to win the Super Bowl (+305) and the No. 1 team in The Action Network’s NFL Power Rankings.

 The Rams have a power rating of 7.1 – meaning they would be favored by 7.1 points against an average team on a neutral field.
 This is the highest rating any team has enjoyed during the 2018 season.

 Sean McVay, Jared Goff, Todd Gurley and the rest of the Rams are good, but you didn’t need us to tell you that.
 As NFL fans, we often focus on the best teams in the league while overlooking those at the bottom of the standings.